-As the European Commission is getting ready to implement a possible regulatory framework of cryptocurrencies, a small number of countries are way ahead of the game.
+As the European Commission is getting ready to implement a possible regulatory framework of cryptocurrencies (crypto regulations), a small number of countries are way ahead of the game.
 Having recognized the enormous potential blockchain and digital assets represent for the future of finance and securities, Estonia, Luxembourg, and Malta have created a regulatory framework for the licensing of Blockchain-based companies.

 Different jurisdictions have different rules – in this article, we are going to shortly discuss the legal frameworks these countries have found and their implications from the perspective of a crypto-exchange.